awslabs/graphstorm/docs/source/advanced/language-models.rst

 There are two important pre-requisites for achieving good performance when using GLEM strategy.

-1. The pseudolabeling technique: it predicts pseudolabels on the unlabeled nodes and uses as additional supervision signal for mutual distillation between LM and GNN.
-This can be enabled by the ``--use-pseudolabel`` true argument in command line.

-2. Well pre-trained LM and GNN before the co-training: empirically, LM or GNN models that are not well-trained lead to degraded performance when co-training with GLEM directly.
+1. Well pre-trained LM and GNN before the GLEM co-training: empirically, LM or GNN models that are not well-trained lead to degraded performance when co-training with GLEM directly.
 Therefore, users need to pre-train the LMs and GNN Models first.

+To pre-train LMs and GNN models, users can follow the :ref:`22two_step_mannual` instruction and save the best LMs and GNN models.

+2. The pseudolabeling technique: this technique predicts pseudolabels on the unlabeled nodes and uses as additional supervision signal for mutual distillation between LM and GNN.
+This can be enabled by the setting ``use_pseudolabel`` argument.

 GraphStorm configurations
 ##########################

-To use GLEM, users need to set a new configuration set, called ``training_method``, which specifies how to utilize specific model training method.
+To use GLEM, users need to set a new configuration se, called ``training_method``, which specifies how to utilize specific model training method.
 Users can refer to the ``acm_glem_nc_pretrain.yaml`` that includes the following ``training_method`` related configurations.

 .. code-block:: yaml